Tipoca/scaml/docs/LANGUAGE.md

 ### No other inter-contract abstractions

 SCaml itself will not provide any highly abstracted easy-to-use framework for contract creation and invocation.

 It seems there is no trivial standard way for it.
 For example, we can consider OO approach via classes and objects, and functional approach via functors and modules.

 We do not want to fix one of possible approaches in SCaml and push it to its users.
 Inter-contract frameworks should be built as an SDL with special typing rules which should be compiled down to SCaml.

+## Exception

+`raise e` can throw an exception `e`. `e` can be predefined or  user-defined exceptions.

+Unlike OCaml, exceptions are fatal errors and cannot be caught.
+SCaml does not support `try-with`.

+Exception values are encoded and used for Michelson opcode `FAILWITH` so that they can be investigated.

+SCaml exception `C` without arguments is encoded to Michelson's string value `C'`.
+Exception with arguments, `C args`, is encoded to `Pair C' args'` where:

+* `C'` is the string of the path of the exception
+* `args'` is the encoding of the arguments

+For example:

+* `raise Exit` => `"Exit"`
+* `raise (Failure "error")` => `Pair "Failure" "error"`
+* `raise (MyModule.Error (Int 1, Nat 2))` => `Pair "MyModule.Error" (Pair 1 2)`